Freelancing software that helps you get paid faster.

 Paying your freelance staff can be a huge headache for any freelance agency if not organized correctly.
 Depending on the size of your team, it can either take a few minutes or a couple of hours.
 The freelance payment process works best if you already have a freelance management workflow that connects deliverables with contractor, and projects with rates.
 Otherwise, you’re stuck reading numerous emails from people asking for money, and you don’t remember how much you owe them.

-When using Bonsai, this problem is completely eliminated.
+This problem can be completely eliminated.
 From the moment a freelancer is invited into your talent pool, every part of their involvement in the project is tracked.
 It starts with the signing of the contract and ends with the freelancer submitting their finished work.
 When you receive an email from them asking for money, it will have their deliverables attached, and the method of payment already verified.

 - Send payments directly from your account